Proactively Monitor Azure Service Retirements with AzRetirementMonitor

 Proactive monitoring of Azure service retirements isn’t just about avoiding downtime; it’s about maintaining and improving resiliency while giving your team the time needed for proper planning, testing, and migration.
 AzRetirementMonitor makes this monitoring accessible through simple PowerShell commands that can be integrated into your existing workflows.

 Whether you’re managing a handful of resources or a massive Azure estate, staying ahead of service retirements is crucial.
-Give AzRetirementMonitor a try and let me know what you think!
+The module’s focused approach automatically filters for retirement-specific recommendations, saving you time and ensuring you don’t miss critical notices buried among other Azure Advisor suggestions.

 Happy monitoring! 🚀